-Two minutes share in pairs with each other What challenges face the public service that needs such approach Support NEETS for Save the Children Co-funded by the NEETs Erasmus+ Programme of the European Union
+What challenges face the public service Two minutes share in pairs with each Save the Children that needs such approach other Support Group Network Co-funded by the Erasmus+ Programme of the European Union NEETS for NEETS

 - The public service sector is in need to innovate itself in the face of: exclusion, passiveness, distrust. - Not meeting young people needs and power (not meeting on Eye level). - Not understanding youth life language. - Resources allocated to public sector entities have been steadily decreasing for years.
 At the same time, they are expected to play an ever-larger role